ivanbratovic/fish-functions/README.md

 ## Installation

-Download or clone the repository, then just run the `install.bash` script.
-Enter 'y' and confirm your input to replace all the functions in your fish config directory.
+Download or clone the repository, then run the `install.bash` script.
+You'll have to confirm replacements file-by-file, or enter "a" to replace all the existing functions in your fish config directory.

 ## Useful aliases